 Meetings

-The General Assembly shall meet at least once a year upon convening by the President or the Administrative Council, and at such time and place as determined in the convening notice.
+The General Assembly shall meet at least once a year, either in person or online, upon convening by the President or the Administrative Council, and at such time and place as determined in the convening notice.
 A meeting of the General Assembly entrusted with the approval of the annual accounts and the budget shall be held within six (6) months following the end of the financial year (hereafter: “Ordinary General Assembly”).
 Each year, the Administrative Council shall determine the exact date of the Ordinary General Assembly.

 An extraordinary General Assembly shall be convened at any time by the President or the Administrative Council whenever required by the interests of the Association.
 An extraordinary General Assembly shall be convened by the President at the request of one third (1/3) of the Members.